 If you’re not a Detroit native, you might never have attended the Thanksgiving Day parade there.
 Instead, you probably watched it on the television from your couch or in your kitchen as you prepared cranberry sauce or stuffed the turkey.
-Ranked the second best Thanksgiving Day parade in the country, it’s become iconic to Detroiters and to out-state Michiganders who want only good things for Detroit.
-So, if your church or school group, or group pf extended family or friends want to be a part of helping make it No. 1, consider attending in 2018, the 92nd anniversary of this wonderful holiday event.
+Ranked the second best Thanksgiving Day parade in the country, it’s become iconic to Detroiters and to out-of-state Michiganders who want only good things for Detroit.
+So, if your church, school group, or group of extended family or friends want to be a part of helping make it No. 1, consider attending this holiday season.

 Presented by Art Van Furniture and billed as “America’s Thanksgiving Parade®,” the extravaganza kicks off on Thanksgiving morning precisely at 8:50 a.m. at the corner of Kirby and historic Woodward Avenue.
 Proceeding for three miles down Woodward, spectators will be treated to a sky filled with gigantic balloons drifting overhead, the crowd applauding amazingly creative and beautiful floats, and cheers ringing out for the many precision marching bands, dance groups and pompom teams from across the state and the country.
 Add to that being wowed by a variety of specialty acts like the Big Head Corps and the Distinguished Clown Corps (celebrating its 35th year in the parade) and you have one amazing day!

 Things You Need to Know